 All of the profession specific standards share many elements with the common standard.

-The Aboriginal and Torres Strait Islander Health Practice Board are introducing a revised standard that comes into effect on 1 December 2019.
+The Aboriginal and Torres Strait Islander Health Practice Board introduced a revised standard that took effect on 1 December 2019.

 All other professions, except Aboriginal and Torres Strait Islander Health Practice and Paramedicine, introduced revised standards in 2015.
 The revised standards were developed after a review of the previous standards, which included a public consultation.
 The consultation report provides a summary of responses, rationale for any changes and sets out the proposed way forward, including areas where further work is planned.